 Pittsburgh Steelers’ Quarterback Ben Roethlisberger Announces Nine Pittsburgh Area K-9 Grants

-Pittsburgh, PA – Today, Pittsburgh Steelers’ Quarterback and Findlay, OH native, Ben Roethlisberger, announced the final grants of the 2011-12 season from the Ben Roethlisberger Foundation at The Giving Back Fund.
-The Foundation will be distributing nine grants totaling $52,400 to police and fire departments in the Pittsburgh, PA area where the Steelers play their home games.
+Pittsburgh, PA – Today, Pittsburgh Steelers’ Quarterback and Findlay, OH native, Ben Roethlisberger, announced the final grants of the 2013-14 season from the Ben Roethlisberger Foundation at The Giving Back Fund.
+The Foundation will be distributing nine grants totaling $77,000 to police departments in the Pittsburgh, PA area where the Steelers play their home games.

-The K-9 Departments receiving funding from the Ben Roethlisberger Foundation this year are Borough of Aspinwall PD, Butler County Sheriff’s Office, City of Aliquippa PD, Eureka Hose Company, Greensburg Volunteer Fire Department, Johnstown PD, Masontown PD, Penn Hills PD, and Westmoreland County Park Police.
-Funds will be used to cover canine purchases, training, safety and training equipment, food and other necessary expenses of the K-9 units.
+The K-9 departments receiving funding from the Ben Roethlisberger Foundation this year are City of Washington Police, Edinboro Borough Police, Eureka Fire Rescue EMS, Forest Hills Police, Jefferson County Drug Task Force, Martins Ferry Police, New Sewickley Township Police, North Fayette Township Police and the UPMC Presbyterian Hospital.
+Funds will be used to start new K-9 units as well as maintain existing ones who will purchase additional K-9s, K-9 safety vests, training equipment, food and other necessary expenses such as vet bills and K-9 specific patrol vehicles.

-This announcement completes the Ben Roethlisberger Foundation’s fifth grant cycle, during which it distributed more than $130,000 in grants to K-9 units around the country.
-In addition to the Pittsburgh grants announced, the Foundation distributed grants to police and fire departments in the cities and surrounding communities of each regular season away game for the Steelers in the 2011-12 season.
+This announcement completes the Ben Roethlisberger Foundation’s seventh grant cycle, during which it distributed $157,600 in grants to K-9 units around the country.
+In addition to the Pittsburgh grants announced, the Foundation distributed grants to police and fire departments in the cities and surrounding communities of each regular season away game for the Steelers in the 2013-14 season.
 The Ben Roethlisberger Foundation invited police and fire departments in the eight cities to submit proposals detailing their needs.

-The 2011-12 NFL season also marked the first grant cycle that allowed non-NFL market cities to apply with grants to be awarded for every Steeler playoff game.
+Earlier this week, the Ben Roethlisberger Foundation announced a grant to the Pittsburgh Bureau of Police to help fill the void left by beloved K-9 Rocco’s recent passing from injuries sustained in the line of duty.

-Since 2007, the Ben Roethlisberger Foundation has made 98 grants totaling almost $850,000 to 94 police and fire departments and four community youth organizations, including Ronald McDonald House Charities.
-These 94 canine grants have funded the purchase of more than 55 dogs, the training of more than 25 dogs and 50 handlers, safety equipment for more than of 45 dogs and training equipment for more than 25 dogs as well as food, vet services and housing for countless more.
+Since 2007, the Ben Roethlisberger Foundation has made 135 grants totaling more than $1.2 million to 129 police and fire departments and five community youth organizations, including Ronald McDonald House Charities and the Make A Wish Foundation.
+These 129 canine grants have funded the purchase of more than 67 dogs, the training of more than 29 dogs and 50 handlers, safety equipment, such as vests, for more than of 54 dogs and training equipment for more than 33 dogs as well as food, vet services and housing for many more.

-The Ben Roethlisberger Foundation is grateful for its generous supporters who have enabled it to expand its K-9 grant program, including Pro Camps, Allegheny County District Attorney’s Office, NFL Charities, and REP1 Sports as well as caring individual donors from around the country.
+The Ben Roethlisberger Foundation is grateful for its generous supporters who have enabled it to expand its K-9 grant program, including Pro Camps and the Allegheny County District Attorney’s Office as well as caring individual donors from around the country.

-Mike Manko, Communications Director at Allegheny County District Attorney’s Office, said, “In keeping with a commitment to canine programs that Allegheny County District Attorney Stephen Zappala made when he first took office, the office is pleased to partner with Ben Roethlisberger and The Giving Back Fund by donating $15,000 this year to assist the grant program in funding a number of canine units in Allegheny County.”
+North Fayette Township Police Chief Mark O’Donnell stated, “I would like to extend my extreme gratitude to the Ben Roethlisberger Foundation for its generosity and support.
+The Foundation’s assistance will provide an integral role in the development of our newly started K-9 program.
+The North Fayette Township Police Department K-9 program relies greatly on contributions like this in order to maintain the high standards required to make the program successful.
+We are confident that our K-9 program will serve our community well and appreciate the Ben Roethlisberger Foundation’s belief in the NFPD’s K-9 program as well.”

+In response to this year’s support, City of Martins Ferry Police Chief John P. McFarland said, “The Martins Ferry Police Department, the City of Martins Ferry and the community in general are very grateful for the funding to support K-9 Ecko.
+We received Ecko almost three years ago and he has been a great tool for our department.”

 In commenting on why the mission of the foundation is so important to him, Roethlisberger said, “We’re very fortunate to be in the position that we are able to help these K-9 units.
 The work that is performed by the dogs and their handlers as well as the bond that is formed is incredible.
 We’re just thrilled to do our small part.”

-For more information about the Ben Roethlisberger Foundation or The Giving Back Fund, please contact Stephanie Sandler or visit www.bigben7.com or www.givingback.org.
+For more information about the Ben Roethlisberger Foundation or The Giving Back Fund, please contact Jessica Duffaut or visit www.bigben7.com or www.givingback.org.

 About Ben Roethlisberger

 Roethlisberger was raised in Findlay, OH and was a three-sport star at Findlay High School.
 He went on to set nearly every quarterback record at Miami University (Ohio) prior to foregoing his senior season and becoming the 11th overall pick by the Pittsburgh Steelers in the 2004 NFL Draft.
-Roethlisberger resides near Pittsburgh with his wife Ashley and his two dogs, Zeus and Hercules.
+Roethlisberger resides near Pittsburgh with his wife Ashley, son Benjamin and his dog Hercules.

 About The Giving Back Fund